Skip to content

 Wheelie

-Wheelie is the ‘face’ of the new app, and in Flick Mode he follows every flick!
+Wheelie is the ‘face’ of Ballyland Sound Memory, and in Flick Mode he follows every flick!
 Have Wheelie printed as 3D learning tool, to enable the child to tactually explore Wheelie’s features, including his turning wheels.
 Download the free 3D print file here (quality 3D printer required).

 Ballyland Sound Memory Features